And so it was.

 She hardly exists at this moment, being entirely absorbed in sensations of taste and smell when suddenly the chair is moved away.
 Standing there looking down at her is her mother.
 Lucy sees herself and her mother from a vantage point somewhere out above her mother’s right shoulder, where this sudden discovery flings her.

 “You funny little thing, what will you get up to next?”
 And she leans down to rescue the cheese from her daughter’s outstretched hand.
 “You’ll mess up the whole cheese doing that, come on – I’ll cut you a bit.”
-And she peels Lucy a thin, thin slice from the rind, just the nice chewey bit and she sits in the kitchen, where the other kids can’t see, nibbling it like a mouse.
+And she peels a thin, thin slice from the rind, just the nice chewey bit and Lucy sits in the kitchen, where the other kids can’t see, nibbling it like a mouse.
 She ponders the magic that allowed her mother to notice so quickly that the cheese was missing, to know who had taken it, and where she was hiding with it.

 “The two girls” – that’s what Mummy calls them – Katherine and Lucy take turns at, sometimes fight over, playing mother to the two-year-old Bobbie.
 He is the only one so far to have inherited their father’s brown eyes.
 This has a satisfying logic as he is the boy.
 He has lots of golden curls too – the two girls have heavy, totally straight hair that would hang down in a curtain over their faces if Mummy didn’t part it neatly on one side and drag it back into a clip or a ribbon every morning.

 “Stay still!
 It’ll take longer if you struggle.”